bamr87/it-journey/pages/_about/contribute/contributors/bamr87/README.md

 > Urgent info that needs immediate user attention to avoid problems.

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.
+> Advises about risks or negative outcomes of certain actions
+Note: > This is a note

 Favorite Dish